philipwindeyer/dotfiles/linux-mint/README.md

 _Note: this is still a WIP and may require multiple executions (and reboots during first installation) for it to complete._

-## TODO

-- Automate installations from Github releases (i.e. for KeeWeb and YT Music) - e.g. github-pkgs.txt with the repo name and the <file>.deb file name pattern (with $VER in there)
-- Pin Applets to task bar
+## Pin Apps to Panel (taskbar)

 - File Explorer
 - Chrome
 - Notion
 - Gmail
 - GCalendar
 - Terminal
 - VS Code
 - Sublime
 - ClickUp
 - Excalidraw
 - Spotify
 - YT Music
 - Poolsuite.fm
 - WhatsApp
 - FB Messenger
+- Signal
 - Slack
 - KeeWeb
 - Settings
 - Google Contacts

+## TODO

+- Automate installations from Github releases (i.e. for KeeWeb and YT Music) - e.g. github-pkgs.txt with the repo name and the <file>.deb file name pattern (with $VER in there)
 - Finish Timeshift set-up to backup to NAS
 - Keyboard and trackpad configuration
   - [ ] Add F3 → Expose / “Mission Control” / Show all windows and workspaces